Swedish Grand Prix: 1978 race and the Brabham "fan car"

 There has been no Swedish Grand Prix since 1978.
 The deaths of both Ronnie Peterson and Gunnar Nilsson that year contributed to the demise of this round of the world championship, as interest for Formula One in Sweden fell as a result.
-The race was scheduled for the 1979 season, but was cancelled before being run.
+The race was scheduled for the 1979 season, but was cancelled before being run, due to lack of local sponsorships.

 Winners

 The races before 1956 were formally called the Swedish Summer Grand Prix.

 A pink background indicates an event which was not part of the Formula One World Championship.

 Repeat winners (drivers)

 Repeat winners (constructors)

 A pink background indicates an event which was not part of the Formula One World Championship.

 Teams in bold are competing in the Formula One championship in the current season.

 Repeat winners (engine manufacturers)

 A pink background indicates an event which was not part of the Formula One World Championship.

 Manufacturers in bold are competing in the Formula One championship in the current season.